k-nox/ada-lightning-talks/README.md

-# Markdown Lightning Talk
+# Ada Lightning Talks

-This repository holds the presentation for my first lightning talk at Ada Developer's Academy.
+This repository holds the presentations for my lightning talks at Ada Developer's Academy.

-To view the file as a set of slides, open up the repository as a vault in [Obsidian](https://obsidian.md/), enable the [Slides plugin](https://help.obsidian.md/Plugins/Slides), and start the presentation.
+To view the talks as a set of slides, open up the repository as a vault in [Obsidian](https://obsidian.md/), enable the [Slides plugin](https://help.obsidian.md/Plugins/Slides), and start the presentation.